lida0804l/Motion_deblur.github.io/README.md

 </p>

 **Fourier transform** <br>
-Now things going intriguing if we transform the formula of motion imaging into frequency domain.
+Now things going intriguing if we transform the formula of motion imaging into frequency domain, the shifting term in side the expression has become multiplication term outside the function:

 <p align="center">
    <br>